-Association of the 8th Canadian Hussars (Princess Louise's) Bursary Fund ANNUAL DEADLINE FOR APPLICATIONS IS THE 30TH OF MAY.
+Association of the 8th Canadian Hussars (Princess Louise's) Bursary Fund DEADLINE FOR APPLICATIONS IS 01 JUNE 2022

 1. Intent.
 The intent of the Association Bursary Fund is to provide financial assistance to deserving applicants who are in the process of pursuing postsecondary education at the undergraduate, graduate, community college or vocational level.